vipinagrawal25/MeMC/paper/paper.md

 1. The nano-vesicles are much smaller hence thermal fluctuations may effectively renormalize the elastic coefficients [@paulose2012fluctuating; @kovsmrlj2017statistical ].

-2. Cell membranes are strongly coupled to an underlying cytoskelton.
+2. Cell membranes are strongly coupled to an underlying cytoskeleton.
     Hence they may be modeled by a solid body [@hw2002stomatocyte] but nano-vesicles must be modeled as liquid filled elastic membranes.